🔥 DeepEval 4.0 just got released. Read the announcement.

 • [Optional] verbose_mode: a boolean which when set to True, prints the intermediate steps used to calculate said metric to the console, as outlined in the How Is It Calculated section.
 Defaulted to False.

 • [Optional] should_consider_ordering: a boolean which when set to True, will consider the ordering in which the tools were called in.
 For example, if expected_tools=[ToolCall(name="WebSearch"), ToolCall(name="ToolQuery"), ToolCall(name="WebSearch")] and tools_called=[ToolCall(name="WebSearch"), ToolCall(name="WebSearch"), ToolCall(name="ToolQuery")], the metric will consider the tool calling to be correct.
-Only available for ToolCallParams.TOOL and defaulted to False.
+Applies to the tool name matching that is always performed, and defaulted to False.

 • [Optional] should_exact_match: a boolean which when set to True, will required the tools_called and expected_tools to be exactly the same.
-Available for ToolCallParams.TOOL and ToolCallParams.INPUT_PARAMETERS and Defaulted to False.
+Applies to the tool name matching that is always performed, and additionally checks ToolCallParams.INPUT_PARAMETERS and ToolCallParams.OUTPUT when they are included in evaluation_params.
+Defaulted to False.

 Within components